 Corneal infections usually occur because of exposure to bacterial, fungal or other microbiological agents.
 Contact lens wear, associated with poor contact lens hygiene is the most common cause.

-Apart from contact lens-related infections, corneal infections can also occur to eye injury, or due to pre-existing conditions or diseases of the cornea, e.g. cornea oedema.
+Apart from contact lens-related infections, corneal infections can also occur following eye injury, or due to pre-existing conditions or diseases of the cornea, e.g. cornea oedema.

 A corneal infection may be suspected during the examination by an ophthalmologist.
-Samples of the micro-organism are obtained from gentle scraping of the corneal infection and sent for microscopic examination and culture.
+Once a diagnosis is made, samples of the micro-organism are obtained by gentle scraping from the site of the corneal infection and sent for microscopic examination and culture.
 This will allow the doctor to identify the exact micro-organism and the type of medication it is sensitive to.

 Corneal infections are usually treated with anti-infective eye drops and eye ointments.
 In the case of bacterial infections, antibiotic eye drops are prescribed.
-Patients with severe corneal infections may be admitted into hospital, to allow the eye drops to be applied intensively (sometimes every hour, and through the night) and for close monitoring of the infection.
+Patients with severe corneal infections may be admitted into hospital, to allow the eye drops to be applied intensively (usually every hour, even through the night) and for close monitoring of the infection.

-Surgery may be needed for very severe corneal infections, especially if the infection is not responding to anti-infective eye drops.
+Surgery may be needed for very severe corneal infections, especially if the infection is not responding to anti-infective eye drops or causing serious complications such as corneal thinning and perforation.
 Even after the infection is cured, surgery may still be needed if the infection has resulted in corneal scarring and poor vision.
-Surgery is performed to remove the infected or scarred cornea and replace it with healthy corneal tissue (“corneal transplantation”).
+Surgery is performed to remove the infected or scarred cornea and replace it with healthy corneal tissue ("corneal transplantation").

 Subscribe to our mailing list to get the updates to your email inbox...